11BelowStudio/HECC-IT/Technical Documentation/final version HECCIN' Game.md

 ## 1.2: Class diagrams of the improved HECCIN' Game

-Firstly, here's a class diagram showing the globals in the heccin' game.
+Firstly, here's a class diagram showing how the global variables in each file within the HECCIN' Game interact with each other:

+##### Figure 38: A class diagram showing the global variables within each file of the HECCIN' Game

 ![globals](./final/heccin%20game/globals.png)

 And here's a version of the class diagram with the important details included in it.

+##### Figure 39: A full class diagram for the final version of the HECCIN' Game

 ![final](./final/heccin%20game/final%20class%20diagram.png)